 100% online.
 Quick training that qualifies you for remote work.

 The global economy is changing.
 Working from home – “remote work” – is an increasingly popular and growing employment sector.

-Building a strong economic future for Maine means tapping into this growing marketplace, and Maine’s community colleges are actively making that happen through the new Remote Work for ME initiative launched in 2022.
+Building a strong economic future for Maine means tapping into this growing marketplace, and Maine’s community colleges are making that happen through the Remote Work for ME initiative.

-This new training is 100 percent online, so rural Mainers can complete courses on their own time.
-The Alfond Center is also partnering with businesses who need remote workers, so courses prepare trainees for remote jobs that are available right now.
+Training is 100 percent online, so learners can complete courses on their own time.
+The Alfond Center partners with businesses who hire remote workers, ensuring courses are preparing trainees with the skills needed for remote jobs available right now.

 Leading Remote and Hybrid Teams incorporates elements of the Remote Work Essentials for Professionals course with additional emphasis and modules for leaders.
 A hybrid class with self-paced work and 6 hrs of Zoom class time, it provides supervisors with the tools to develop remote and hybrid practices for themselves and their teams.
 It includes information on recruiting and onboarding remote and hybrid employees, policy, tax, and benefit implications of remote employees, infrastructure and workflow, and establishing and maintaining remote culture.
 Classwork focuses on reflection and discussion of leaders’ own organizations and practice and is supported with additional readings.
 Upon successful completion, learners will earn micro-credentials in Remote Work Essentials and Leading Remote and Hybrid Teams.